raycast/extensions/extensions/perplexity-api/README.md

 This extension includes a few commands that are disabled by default.
 You can enable them by going to the extension's settings.

-These commands are:
+Disabled commands are:

-- Compose Email Response
-- Add Comments to Code
-- Change Tone to Friendly
 - Change Tone to Casual
 - Change Tone to Professional
-- Change Tone to Academic
+- Coding Assustant
+- Custom Action
 - Find Synonyms
 - Task Generator
 - Translate Text